open-ev-data/open-ev-data-dataset/docs/ARCHITECTURE.md

-# ARCHITECTURE.md — OpenEV Data Dataset
+# ARCHITECTURE — OpenEV Data Dataset

 ## 1. Repository Architecture

 ### 1.1.
 Architectural Style: Layered Canonical Dataset (LCD)

 This repository follows a **Layered Canonical Dataset (LCD)** architecture: a directory-driven, inheritance-based data model in which **vehicle specifications are authored as layered JSON fragments** and compiled into **canonical, fully-expanded vehicle records**.

 **Why LCD**
 - **Eliminates repetition**: shared attributes live in `base.json` and are inherited by year and variant files.